ExtraTypical/nyct-arrival-times/README.md

 }
 ```

-Get your nyctStopId by heading to [this website](https://data.ny.gov/Transportation/MTA-Subway-Stations/39hk-dx4f/data_preview) and searching for the GTFS ID of your stop.
+Get your nyctStopId by heading to [this website](https://data.ny.gov/Transportation/MTA-Subway-Stations/39hk-dx4f/data_preview) and searching for the street name of your stop.
+Copy over the GTFS_ID from the first column and then add that to your function